catalyst-cloud/catalystcloud-docs/source/getting-started/intro.rst

   $ openstack server add floating ip my_server_name 150.242.41.224

 Just like that, your server has a public IP address in seconds.
 Quick, easy and powerful.
-Every action on Catalyst Cloud can be performed just as quickly.
+Every action on Sky TV can be performed just as quickly.

-Now we understand the basic idea behind Catalyst Cloud, let's explore what services Catalyst Cloud provides.
+Now we understand the basic idea behind Sky TV, let's explore what services Sky TV provides.

 :ref:`Next page <services_on_the_catalyst_cloud>`